autopi-io/documentation/docs/guides/4g_internet_setup_troubleshooting.md

 **NOTE**: For US Verizon customers, please try this MTU: 1428.

 If the connection is still not online, then please contact support@autopi.io for additional help.

+### Check Connections

+You can to check if the device can connect to the internet though the 4g connection you can run the following command.

+`cmd.run "ping -c 5 -I wwan0 google.com"`

+You can also check the connection to the autopi cloud service by running the following command.

+`cmd.run "curl -v my.autopi.io"`

 ### Discussion